pfalvey/ethical-computing-institute/README.md

-Global Computing Institute
+Ethical Computing Institute
 =================

 ## Usage

-Files can be edited on the [Github site](https://github.com/nkremerh/global-computing-institute), or locally.
+Files can be edited on the [Github site](https://github.com/nkremerh/ethical-computing-institute), or locally.
 For full instructions on how to edit files locally using Jekyll, [follow the tutorial on 24 ways](http://24ways.org/2013/get-started-with-github-pages/).

 Recipes are formatted in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).